arcusfelis/xapian-erlang-bindings/doc/markdown/records.md

 This field is only used with `Xapian::QueryParser`.

-If `thue`, then this method will be called:
+If `true`, then this method will be called:

 ```c++
 Xapian::QueryParser::add_boolean_prefix